Creve Coeur Airport: Facilities and aircraft

 Creve Coeur Airport covers an area of 400 acres (162 ha) at an elevation of 463 feet (141 m) above mean sea level.
 It has two runways: 16/34 is 4,500 by 75 feet (1,372 x 23 m) with a concrete surface and 7/25 is 3,120 by 220 feet (951 x 67 m) with a turf surface.

 The airport has a fixed-base operator that sells fuel.
 Services such as general maintenance and courtesy cars are available; there are also amenities such as internet, conference rooms, pilot supplies, and more.

 For the 12-month period ending December 31, 2019, the airport had 60,476 aircraft operations, an average of 166 per day: 99.2% general aviation, 0.7% air taxi, and <0.1% military.
 At that time there were 118 aircraft based at this airport: 140 single-engine aircraft, 9 multi-engine aircraft, 1 jet aircraft, and 1 helicopter.

+The airport is home to the Historic Aircraft Restoration Museum which has a large collection of airworthy vintage and veteran light aircraft types, mainly from the 1930s.
+The Gateway Chapter of the Army Aviation Heritage Foundation and Flying Museum is also located at the airport.

+The St. Louis Flight of the Missouri Wing of the Civil Air Patrol meets at the airport.
+The airport is also home to the Gateway Youth Aeronautical Foundation.